What Do Medicare & Health Insurance Really Cover?

-Long-Term Care: generally refers to someone who is needing assistance to get through the day with a condition that is expected to last more than 90 days.
+Generally refers to someone who is needing assistance to get through the day with a condition that is expected to last more than 90 days.

 Why Medicaid is Not an Option When Planning for a Long-Term Care Situation

 Medicaid is a safety net for the poorest of our society.
-Many people believe, or are told Medicaid is an option for long-term care planning.
-In fact many attorneys and advisors build their entire practice around helping people qualify for Medicaid.
+Many people believe, or are told, that Medicaid is an option for long-term care planning.
+In fact, many attorneys and advisors build their entire practice around helping people qualify for Medicaid.
 The problem is you have to give up control or spend down your assets years ahead of a need to qualify.
 One of the biggest misconceptions is that you will have care options equivalent to private sector care options.
 This is simply not the case.
-Medicaid spends the vast majority of its budget on end of life care which takes place in a Medicaid nursing home.
+Medicaid spends the vast majority of its budget on end-of-life care which takes place in a Medicaid nursing home.
 They do not provide around the clock home care or allow you to choose your assisted living facility.
 In fact, you or your family will have little say over your care options once you are on Medicaid.
 Here are a few things to keep in mind when it comes to Medicaid.

-You Have Assets or Income…
+If You Have Assets or Income…

 Medicaid is not an option as you will be forced to spend down your assets to a level dictated by the state you live in.
 Income is also turned over to qualify for Medicaid as they will use it to offset any benefit they provide.
-New programs do allow you to protect assets from Medicaid spendown requirements.
+New programs do allow you to protect assets from Medicaid spend-down requirements.
 See below.